lopuhin/kaggle-kuzushiji-2019/README.rst

 Segmentation
 ------------

-Segmentation into characters is done with a Fast-RCNN model with ``resnet152`` backbone trained with torchvision.
+Segmentation into characters is done with a Faster-RCNN model with ``resnet152`` backbone trained with torchvision.
 Only one class is used, so it does not try to predict the character class.
 This model trains very fast and gives high quality boxes.
 Competition F1 metric (assuming